metabrainz/picard-docs/variables/tags_advanced.rst

    - the concert master for the associated release or recording, where <type> is "*concertmaster*"

-**producer**

-   The names of the producers for the associated release or recording.

 **releasedate**

    Explicit tag for the release date (*since Picard 2.9*).
 This tag exists for specific use in scripts and plugins, but is not filled by default.
 In most cases it is recommended to use the ``date`` tag instead for compatibility with existing software.